SlideAgent: Hierarchical Agentic Framework for Multi-Page Visual Document Understanding: Method

 \subsection{Knowledge Construction Stage}

 Given a multi-page document, \method constructs hierarchical knowledge at three levels using specialized agents in a top-down manner.

-\paragraph{Global Agent} The global agent $\mathcal{M}_g$ generates document-level knowledge $\mathcal{K}_g =\mathcal{M}_g(\mathcal{P})$, capturing the overall summary, objectives, and narrative flow of the document.
+\paragraph{Global Agent} The global agent $\mathcal{M}_g$ generates initial document-level knowledge $\mathcal{K}_g^{(0)}$, capturing the overall summary, objectives, and narrative flow of the document.
 This layer establishes overarching themes to support high-level reasoning about the document's purpose.
-Since visual documents are often large and LLMs have a limited capacity for processing visuals, \method samples the first three pages to generate $\mathcal{K}_g$ (example in Appendix Figure~\ref{fig:sample_global_knowledge}).
+Since visual documents are often large and MLLMs have a limited capacity for processing visuals, \method samples the first three pages to generate $\mathcal{K}_g^{(0)}$ (Appendix Figure~\ref{fig:sample_global_knowledge}).